NiklasReiche/ad-spotify-mood-lights-sync/README.md

+# Important

+Due to [recent changes to Spotify's API](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api), this app will no longer work for new users.
+Existing installations may continue to work for now.

 # Spotify Mood Lights Sync

 _AppDaemon app that synchronizes rgb lights to the mood of the currently playing song in Home Assistant._